lenon/vimfiles/README.md

 # Vimfiles

-These are my Vim files.
+These are my Vim configuration files.
 I created them over time to suit my needs, so don't expect lots and lots of useless stuff here. :smile:

 ## Requirements

 Vim 7.4.
-Tested on Mac OS X with both MacVim and command-line Vim, but it should work on other environments without problems.
+I'm currently using Vim in the command-line on a Mac OS X, but this configuration should work on other environments without problems.

 ## Included plugins